 What is Hepatitis B?

-Chronic hepatitis B associated with cirrhosis has a poor prognosis.
+Chronic infection associated with cirrhosis has a poor prognosis.
 Patients are at increased risk for developing liver cancer (hepatocellular carcinoma) and have a high rate of mortality.
-Due to the importance of this condition, it is critical that patients understand its causes, symptoms, and treatment.
-By the end of this article, you will have the answers to these essential questions:

 About 2 billion people in the world have had or currently have hepatitis B infection.
-Worldwide, approximately 250 million people carry hepatitis B virus.
+Worldwide, approximately 250 million people carry the virus.
 The virus is responsible for about 600,000 deaths each year related to liver disease.
-Rates of hepatitis B related complications such as cancer and death have also doubled in the past 10 years.
-Healthy individuals with acute hepatitis B have a less than 5% chance of progressing to chronic hepatitis B. These people also have a less than 1% chance of developing liver failure.
+Rates of infection related complications such as cancer and death have also doubled in the past 10 years.
+Healthy individuals have a less than 5% chance of progressing to chronic hepatitis B. These people also have a less than 1% chance of developing liver failure.

-Symptoms and signs of hepatitis B depend on the presence of acute or chronic infection.
+Symptoms and signs depend on the presence of acute or chronic infection.
 Acute hepatitis B is often asymptomatic but may produce the following features: